jhfhngj/Windows-Century/README.md

 ## 🚀 Overview
 Windows Century is a fake OS that runs entirely in your browser.
-It’s inspired by the Windows93/96/97/99 lineage, but built with a more structured, modern approach.
+It’s inspired by the Windows93/96/97/99 lineage, but built with a more true, simple approach.

 The system includes: